Service-Design-Studio/final-project-group-2-designerdz/frontend/README.md

 9. Install Chai using `npm install chai`.
 This is an assertion library for testing
 10. Install datepicker  `npm install react-datepicker`.
 This is for the Calendar dates on the Details page.
 11. Install js-cookie using `npm install js-cookie`.
 This is for us to validate whether a user is a new user or has an active session.
+12. Install reactjs-popup using `npm install reactjs-popup`.
+This will be used for our mobile phone number pop up.

 # Development in Local